19PHOBOSS98/OMNI-DRONES/README.md

 <div align="center">
    <h1>OMNI-DRONE FLIGHT SYSTEM</h1>
 </div>
-<p>The Omni-Drone Flight System is an open-source Lua based [framework-library](https://github.com/19PHOBOSS98/OMNI-DRONE-LUA-LIBRARY/tree/main) for creating Omni-Drones in Modded Minecraft.
+<p><a href="https://github.com/19PHOBOSS98/OMNI-DRONE-LUA-LIBRARY/tree/main">The Omni-Drone Flight System</a> is an open-source Lua based framework-library for creating Omni-Drones in Modded Minecraft.

 </br>[Valkyrien Skies 2 (VS2)](https://modrinth.com/mod/valkyrien-skies) is a Minecraft Mod that turns player-built structures into physics objects.
 With it is a growing army of [addons](https://wiki.valkyrienskies.org/wiki/List_of_addons) that "add" stuff to make them fly among other things.
 Coupled with [ComputerCraft (CC)](https://modrinth.com/mod/cc-tweaked) we can achieve stable omnidirectional flight.